✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Wailea, South Maui

-The finest resort on the island by most measures — service, food, beach position, and attention to detail that makes even guests who stay at Four Seasons globally take notice.
-The lobby opens directly to the Pacific.
+The finest resort on the island by most measures — service, food, beach position, and attention to detail.
 Three restaurants including Spago.
-Multiple pools including an adults-only option.
 Worth every dollar if the budget permits.

 CouplesHoneymoonTop pick